-Our Lady Help of Christians Catholic School is situated on a large parcel of land on the south-eastern outskirts of Murtoa.
-It is a small Wimmera farming community situated 30 kilometres from Horsham with a population of approximately 850 and is part of the Horsham Parish of St. Michael and St. John.
-A major industry in the area is dryland agriculture.
+Our Lady Help of Christians School (OLHC) is situated on a large parcel of land on the south-eastern outskirts of Murtoa.
+It is a small Wimmera farming community situated 30 kilometers from Horsham with a population of approximately 850.
+The school is part of the St. Paul VI parish and works closely with parishioners from the surrounding regions.

-Classes commenced at the beginning of the 1963 school year with 53 pupils and staffed by Sr. Mary Ethna (principal) and Sr. Mary de Porres, Brigidine nuns from the Horsham convent.
-A car was provided and the nuns travelled from Horsham daily.
+Classes commenced at the beginning of the 1963 school year with 53 pupils.
+Sr Mary Ethna (principal) and Sr Mary de Porres, Brigidine nuns from the Horsham convent, were the original teachers.

-In 1974 Mrs Veronica Slattery was appointed the first lay principal when the Brigidines could no longer supply a teacher.
-Six more lay principals have served Our Lady’s community over the years while other teachers have provided assistance in the classroom and as support staff in the classrooms, in the library and in administration.
+In 1974, Mrs. Veronica Slattery was appointed the first lay principal.
+10 more lay principals have served Our Lady’s community over the years while many other teachers have provided assistance in the classrooms, library, and office.

 Our Lady's School has grown from its humble beginnings.
 Since 2002, additional school buildings have been added to the site, including a large library, multipurpose room, art room, front foyer and office, and a student kitchen.
 The grounds have developed significantly as well.
 There are two playgrounds, a veggie patch, a multipurpose court, covered turf, and sand pits, as well as many beautiful gardens for staff and students to enjoy.

 Plans for a new build in 2024 are well underway and it is an exciting time in the history of Catholic education in Murtoa.